Isaac-Tait/Fallfish_Tenkara_v2/content/blog/nikko/index.md

 <p class="mb-2 font-semibold">Exploring Utsonomiya</p>

 <p class="mt-2 mb-2">About one hour south of Nikko lies the city of Utsunomiya.
-While there are a few things to do and see here we visited exclusively to do some rock climbing at <a href="https://www.mountainproject.com/v/tochigi-prefecture--kogashi-yama/107616710" target="_blank" rel="noreferrer noopener">Kogashiyama</a> (古賀志山).</p>
+While there are a few things to do and see here we visited exclusively to do some rock climbing at <a href="https://www.mountainproject.com/v/tochigi-prefecture--kogashi-yama/107616710" target="_blank" rel="noreferrer noopener" class="text-red-500 hover:bg-red-500 hover:text-white">Kogashiyama</a> (古賀志山).</p>

 <img class="w-8/12 rounded-lg shadow-lg mx-auto" src="https://fallfish-tenkara-images.s3-us-west-1.amazonaws.com/FfT+-+Nikko/nikko-tochigi_prefecture-toshogu-lake_chuzenji-ryuzu_falls-mount_nantai-shin_kyo-hiking_trail.JPG" alt="" />